How to plan your marathon water-drinking strategy

-- During longer training runs make sure you have access to water, this might mean deciding on a loop where you can pop back home or to the car.
-You might also consider carrying some money with you so you can stop and buy a drink if you start to feel thirsty.
+- During longer training runs make sure you have access to water – this might mean deciding where on a loop you can pop home or to the car.
+You might also consider carrying money with you so you can stop and buy a drink if you start to feel thirsty.

 - Sipping water is better than taking large volumes in one go.